Mrthomas20121-Bots/Werewolf-Bot/README.md

 # Werewolf-Bot
+Werewolf bot is a discord bot that let you play the Werewolf game. require at least 6 players.
-Werewolf bot for the werewolf discord server.
-This Bot is written using Eris Discord Library.
+This Bot is written using Eris.js.